allvpv/website/content/haotic-journey-through-envvars/index.md

 ## Where do they come from?

 In Linux, a program must use `execve` syscall to execute another program.
-When typing `ls` in `bash`, as well as using `subprocess.run` in Python, or clicking a program icon from the Start Menu, it all comes down to the `execve`.
+When typing `ls` in `bash`, as well as using `subprocess.run` in Python, or, at a higher level, running your code editor, web browser -- it all comes down to `execve`.

 And `execve` takes three arguments:
 - the executable path